thingsboard/thingsboard.github.io/docs/reference.md

 * **SQL** - Stores all entities and telemetry in SQL database.
 ThingsBoard authors recommend to use PostgreSQL and this is the main SQL database that ThingsBoard supports.
 It is possible to use HSQLDB for local development purposes. **We do not recommend to use HSQLDB** for anything except running tests and launching dev instance that has minimum possible load.
-* **NoSQL** - Stores all entities and telemetry in NoSQL database.
+* **NoSQL (Deprecated)** - Stores all entities and telemetry in NoSQL database.
 ThingsBoard authors recommend to use Cassandra and this is the only NoSQL database that ThingsBoard supports at the moment.
-However, due to a lot of interest to deployments with managed databases, we plan to introduce support on AWS DynamoDB in v2.3.
+Please note that this option is deprecated in favor of Hybrid approach due to many limitations of NoSQL for transactions and "joins" that are required to enable advanced search over IoT entities.
-* **Hybrid (Cassandra)** - Stores all entities in SQL database and all telemetry in NoSQL database.
+* **Hybrid (PostgreSQL + Cassandra)** - Stores all entities in PostgreSQL database and timeseries data in Cassandra database.
 * **Hybrid (PostgreSQL + TimescaleDB)** - Stores all entities in PostgreSQL database and timeseries data in Timescale database.

 It is possible to configure this options using **thingsboard.yml** file.
 See database [configuration](/docs/user-guide/install/config/) page for more details.